 - All athletes must stay in the park until the bike route is clear of incoming bikes.
 If you must leave prior to the bike course being clear you MUST park outside the park at the fire department lot, approximately 1 mile from the race site.
 If you park inside the park, all cars will be “locked in” until the police deem the roads safe to allow cars to exit.
 Our goal is a safe race for ALL athletes and we appreciate your cooperation in this matter.

-- Race categories available for this race are Age Group, Aquabike, Relay Teams, Clydesdale, Master’s Clydesdale, Athena, Military, Collegiate, High School and Novice.
-All categories are scored 3 deep with Duathlon going 5 deep M/F and Masters M/F per event.
+- Race categories available for this race are Age Group, Aquabike, Relay Teams, Clydesdale, Athena, Military and Novice (No Awards).
+All categories are scored 3 deep.

 - All Kinetic Multisports races are USA Triathlon sanctioned events.
 Click HERE for a brief description of common USAT racing rules and how you can avoid getting a penalty in this event.